-Non-prescription medications used to treat heartburn and other mild GERD symptoms include:
+Non-prescription medications used to treat heartburn include:

 Antacids neutralize stomach acid to help relieve heartburn, sour stomach, acid indigestion, and stomach upset.
 They are also occasionally recommended to help relieve the pain of ulcers.
 Some antacids also contain simethicone, an ingredient that helps eliminate excess gas.
 Some antacids contain ingredients that can cause diarrhea, such as magnesium, or constipation, such as aluminum.